-As noted above in response to Item 4, certain funds affiliated with CD&R collectively are indirect majority owners of Focus Inc., and certain funds affiliated with Stone Point are indirect owners of Focus Inc. Because Cardinal Point is an indirect, wholly-owned subsidiary of Focus Inc., CD&R and Stone Point investment vehicles are indirect owners of Cardinal Point.
+As noted above in response to Item 4, certain investment vehicles affiliated with CD&R collectively are indirect majority owners of Focus LLC., and certain investment vehicles affiliated with Stone Point are indirect owners of Focus LLC.
+Because Cardinal Point is an indirect, wholly-owned subsidiary of Focus LLC., CD&R and Stone Point investment vehicles are indirect owners of Cardinal Point.